svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 ------ Change log for 1.7.3 ----------

 * (DinkC) DinkC version is now reported as 110 instead of 109
-* (Bugfix) Fixed issue with set_frame_frame, the DMOD Mayhem now works (is this DMOD for pyschopaths?!?!
-Not saying I didn't have fun though)
+* (Bugfix) Fixed issue with set_frame_frame, the DMOD Mayhem now works
-* (Bugfix) Fixed another incorrect color issue with fill_screen
+* (Bugfix) Fixed another incorrect color issue with fill_screen (This fixed Initiation's title screen)
 * (Bugfix) Fixed horrible issue where the last line in a script might not get run.
-T
+This fixed the intro screen to Lost Forest Romp
+* (Bugfix) Rewrote some nasty code that I could no longer understand, THE LAST QUEST (part 2)'s cool room slide/warp effect now works right
+* Added "Debug DinkC Toggle" to cheat menu, it shows collision boxes and causes the log (log.txt or choose view log from debug menu)
+- Note:  Save state format has been changed again, so old save states won't load